eldarkhalilouv/ScrapMultiplier/README.md

 For developers:
-To assemble the mod you should look on .csproj file: change the "OutputPath" to your game-directory
+To assemble the mod: expand the project on your IDE, look on .csproj file: change the "OutputPath" to your game-directory